IGP Ibrahim Idris visits TVC News – TVC News Nigeria

 In his response, TVC News’ Chief Operating Officer, Lemi Olalemi, thanked the IGP for his visit and lauded his commitment towards ensuring a secured Nigeria.
 He pledged TVC News’ continued commitment to objective reportage.

-Other TVC News management team in attendance are the Deputy Director, News, Tunde Osho, Head of News, Babajide Kolade-Otitoju, the Public Relations Manager, Mabel Aladenusi, amongst others.
+Other TVC News management team in attendance are the Deputy Director, News, Tunde Osho, Head of News, Babajide Kolade-Otitoju, Human Resources and Administration director, the Public Relations Manager, Mabel Aladenusi, among others.